***FREE*** subscription to

 to ESL Students

 Effectively teaching Simple Present tense verbs to ESL students helps to build a strong foundation for their use of the English language.
-The Simple Present tense (also called the Present Simple tense) is usually the first verb tense ESL students are taught.
+The Simple Present tense (also called the Present Simple tense) is usually the first verb tense English language learners are taught.

-Three things are essential to teaching any verb tense to students learning English as a second language:
+Three components are essential to teaching any verb tense to ESL/EFL students:

 See ESL Verb Tenses for a thorough discussion on teaching verbs to adults learning ESL.